Grant to support the new fiscal relationship for First Nations Terms and conditions

 4. Eligibility

-First Nations under the Indian Act who express interest in receiving funding through this grant are assessed for eligibility by the First Nations Financial Management Board.
-This assessment is provided to Indigenous Services Canada who makes the determination on eligibility.
+Potential recipients who express interest in receiving funding through this grant are assessed against applicable standards of the First Nations Financial Management Board.
+This assessment is provided to ISC who makes the determination on eligibility.
+The following are eligible to apply:

-Financial Performance standards are as follows:
+Financial performance standards are as follows:

 5. Type of activities and nature of eligible expenditures